radkr/product-list-with-cart/README.md

 - fetching the product list from a database and the product pictures from a blob store so products can be added or removed without needing to rebuild the application while
 - preserving server-side rendering as a step towards SEO so the shop's products can be find easier while browsing the internet so
 - my application connects to MongoDb Atlas and Vercel Blob Store by an async react server component
-- as well as applies incremental statig regeneration on the page with invalidation timeout of 60s.
+- as well as applies incremental static regeneration on the page with invalidation timeout of 60s.

 While implementing unit and integration tests, I successfully tackled several challenges